mauroservienti/NServiceBus.IntegrationTesting/README.md

 Using a package manager add a NuGet reference to [NServiceBus.IntegrationTesting](https://www.nuget.org/packages/NServiceBus.IntegrationTesting/).

+## Running tests

+Running tests requires a RabbitMQ instance listening on the default 5672 port.

 ## Background

 For more information on the genesis of this package refer to the [Exploring NServiceBus Integration Testing options](https://milestone.topics.it/2019/07/04/exploring-nservicebus-integration-testing-options.html) article.